AnushkaRi/weather-app/README.md

 2. Run `npm install`

 # Development
-1. `npm start`: Run the app in development mode.
+ `npm run dev`: Run the app in development mode.
-2. `npm run build`: Builds the app for production to the build folder.

 **IMPORTANT NOTE:** Use your own OpenWeather Api and Rapid API - Geo DB to run this weather app.